Tubing Weber River

 Click Here for Google Earth KMZ file.Click Here for Topographic Map.
 The Weber River Float is approximately 5 miles long and will take approximately 2 hours from start to finish.
 Late spring, summer and fall are the ideal times for this adventure.
 This activity is suitable for the entire family, excluding young children.

 Utah law requires that every person on the Weber River wear a life jackets.
 The river is heavily patrolled and tickets are issued for anyone caught not wearing a life jacket.
 The tickets are not cheap, you have been warned.
-Commonsense dictates that you do not bring glass or glass bottles on the river, but I have to mention this fact because commonsense isn't nearly as common as you would think it is.
+Common sense dictates that you do not bring glass or glass bottles on the river, but I have to mention this fact because common sense isn't nearly as common as you would think it is.
 One other word of caution is the trailheads and nearby roads are heavily patrolled for drunk drivers.

 Hot summer days are the prime time for this adventure.
 Wetsuits are not normally used when floating the river.
 Tubes, rafts, kayaks, canoes and just about anything that floats is suitable for this trip.
 I always use a large inner tube.
 Everything not tied to you or your tube will get lost, don't say I didn't warn you.